banister/iprocess/README.md

 __DESCRIPTION__

-  The purpose of IProcess is to allow you(the developer) to run units of work in parallel to each other.
-If you were to get down to implementation details you'd see I'm using Kernel#fork to spawn subproccesses as units of work.
+  The purpose of IProcess is to allow you, the developer, run units of work in parallel to each other.
+If you were to get down to implementation details you'd see I'm using Kernel#fork to spawn subproccesses that dispatch a unit of work.
 As a bonus the parent process can collect the return value of each unit of work as long as it is serializable (i.e: Marshal can dump & load it).

 __EXAMPLES__

 The first two examples(one & two) are using the synchronous APIs, a little below